FlowFuse/helm/helm/flowfuse/README.md

-# FlowForge Helm Chart
+# FlowFuse Helm Chart

-Access to FlowForge Management App via the host `forge` on what ever domain is passed. e.g. if `example.com` then `http://forge.exmaple.com`
+Access to FlowFuse Management App via the host `forge` on what ever domain is passed. e.g. if `example.com` then `http://forge.exmaple.com`

 ## Database